mattermost/mattermost-handbook/contributors/contributors/community.md

 #### Solution Contributors

-As of April 2019, [over 1,800 open source projects on GitHub reference Mattermost](https://github.com/search?q=mattermost).
-Solution Builders create a host of technologies to empower Mattermost software to solve real world problems.
+As of May 2020, [over 1,900 open source projects on GitHub reference Mattermost](https://github.com/search?q=mattermost).
+Solution Contributors create a host of technologies to empower Mattermost software to solve real world problems.
 Technologies include:

 * **Self-hosted Integration Solutions** - Includes connectivity and integration with third-party applications such as Jira, Confluence, GitLab, Jenkins, and other tools.
 * **SaaS-based Integration Solutions** - Includes connectivity and integration with services like Twitter, Zendesk, Salesforce, and hundreds of other extensions with services like Zapier.